The Crazy, Unbelievable Alabama Senate Race Careens To An End

 Republicans in Washington, D.C., certainly weren't thrilled that they now had Moore, who had long been a polarizing political figure in the Yellowhammer State, as the GOP nominee.
 The former Alabama Supreme Court chief justice had been well-known for years for his Christian nationalist stances, including refusing to remove a Ten Commandments monument he'd erected in the state judicial building, his hardline comments on same-sex marriage and transgender rights, and more recently his suggestion that the last time America was "great again" was when there was slavery.

-Still, even given the amount of political baggage Moore arguably had, most people didn't expect that the general election would turn so, well, strange in the end.
+Still, even given Moore's political baggage, most people didn't expect that the general election would turn so, well, strange in the end.

 Flood of accusations against Moore